 8th Grade Washington, D.C.
 Trip - This is a special field trip offered to 8th grade students only.
 The distance, overnights, rigorous schedule, and locations traveled require extremely high levels of confidence in each student's behavior and health.
-Students will not be allowed to attend the Washington, D.C. trip without a review if any of the following conditions exist that may jeopardize the safety, health, or future success of the student:
+A waiver may be required if the office determines any of the following criteria have not been met: